henglicad/openmrs-core/README.md

 which will tell you what version Maven is using.
 Refer to the [Maven docs](https://maven.apache.org/configure.html) if you need to configure Maven.

+##### Using Maven SonarScanner plugin to scan the code
+mvn verify sonar:sonar -Dmaven.test.skip=true -Dsonar.login=ac5fb37c7f708fb21d8251ef81e5f91876a3a84f
+(Replace the token with your own token.
+You can keep the test runs if you want, which will take longer time.)

 #### Git

 Install the version control tool [git](https://git-scm.com/) and clone this repository with